openstack/designate/doc/source/howtos/sink-notifications.rst

     notify_on_state_change=vm_and_task_state
     default_notification_level=INFO

-This will setup the notifications and the send them to a new topic.
-This is critical to add as using the default topic will also be used for ceilometer, which will consume the notification prior to sink receiving it.
+This will setup the notifications and the send them to a new topic (called designate_sink).
+This is critical to add as using the default topic (called notifications) might already be in use by another process, which will consume the notification prior to designate-sink receiving it.

 Setup Sink nova_handler
 -----------------------

-On all sink nodes, make changes to designate.conf
+On all designate-sink nodes, make changes to designate.conf

 .. code-block:: bash